scala/scala3/docs/docs/reference/contextual/query-types.md

 ```
 ### Example: Postconditions

-As a larger example, here is a way to define constructs for checking arbitrary postconditions using `ensuring` so that the checked result can be referred to simply by `result`.
+As a larger example, here is a way to define constructs for checking arbitrary postconditions using an extension method `ensuring`so that the checked result can be referred to simply by `result`.
 The example combines opaque aliases, context query types, and extension methods to provide a zero-overhead abstraction.

 ```scala
 object PostConditions {